optimho/optimho.github.io/_posts/2014-3-3-Hello-World.md

 _static domain_name_servers=192.168.2.1_

-Alt-o to save
+ctrl-o to save
-Alt-x to quit
+ctrl-x to quit

 This will make eth0 (the wired ethernet port) static